Torpedosporaceae: Description

 Members within the family of Torpedosporaceae generally have a sexual morph, which has a perithecial (flask shaped structured) ascomata, which is hyaline (glass-like), immersed or superficial.
 They are subglobose (in shape), ostiolate (having an ostiole, a small hole or opening), papillate (covered in small hairs), subcarbonaceous to coriaceous (leather-like).
 They have a narrow paraphyses (filament-like support structure), which is irregular, persistent or early deliquescing (dissolving into a liquid state).
-They have an 8-spored asci, which is unitunicate (single-walled), thin-walled, clavate (club-shapped) to ellipsoidal, short pedicellate (small stemmed) and lacking an apical ring.
+They have an 8-spored asci, which is unitunicate (single-walled), thin-walled, clavate (club-shaped) to ellipsoidal, short pedicellate (small stemmed) and lacking an apical ring.
 They also have an early deliquescing.
 The ascospores are fasciculate (bundled), hyaline, cylindrical to ellipsoidal (in shape).
 They are 3–5-septate (divided into sections), with several radiating appendages at one or both ends.
 They also have a sexual morph, which is hyphomycetous (they produce conidia on hyphae).
 Th hyphae are septate, branched and hyaline.
 The conidiophores are present or obsolete, cylindrical (in form), clavate, septate or aseptate, acrogenous (increasing by growth from the extremity) or laterally on the hyphae.
 They are also hyaline to light brown in shade.
 The conidia are holoblastic (they divide into smaller cells) and are irregularly helicoid (spiral shaped), muriform (chambered), with the cells of the conidia tightly fused and more or less similar in size and colour.
 The conidia are also acrogenous, solitary, constricted at the septa and yellow to brown (in colour).
 They can also have up to 50 conidial cells.